-If you have been living with a disability for more than six months and you’re not retirement age, coverage from a long-term disability insurance plan might be a great support option for you.
-But is long-term disability covered by the Employee Retirement Income Security Act of 1974 (ERISA)?
-What happens if it isn’t?
+If you have been living with a disability for more than six months and you’re not of retirement age, it’s important to investigate whether your employer provides coverage under a long-term disability insurance plan.
+If so, the plan might be a great support option for you until you can get back to work.

 ERISA covers some, but not all, long-term disability plans.
 It depends on a plan’s features.
 Knowing which plans are and aren’t covered lets you know how to fight an unfair denial.
 Read on to learn about your options and rights.